mildlyskilled/mildlyskilled-blog/content/posts/2018-07-03/index.md

 type: "post"
 banner: "posts/2018-07-03/images/banner.jpg"
 ---
-![Finding inspiration when pressed for time can be challenging][desktop]

 I have often procrastinated about sharing my motivations - the "why" through which I drive myself.
 This is a massive deviation from my usual posts as I generally keep my posts as close to the tech as possible.
 This however feels different - In that recent events in my personal life has driven me to evaluate what is important and what isn't.
 I have found myself thinking about priorities, and at the core of prioritisation is the notion that we have a firm grasp of the reason we do the things we do in our lives.